ori-orion/orion_semantic_map/README.md

    - Note that we'll call the collection we're cross-referencing `based_off`.
    - We will use a callback function within CollectionManager to then add to the ConsistencyChecker.

+### Notes on the implementation of distance checking within ObjConsistencyMapper.py.
+So we want something that can be object specific, but also something with a default case.
+I therefore propose the following:
+ - ConsistencyArgs::max_distance can simply be inputted as a number.
+ - ConsistencyArgs::max_distance can also be a dictionary.
+   - If it's of type dictionary, then it must have a field max_distance["default"].
+      - If it doesn't, this should be automatically filled with math.inf.
+      - This will be the field that gets used in the most general case.
+   - Otherwise, max_distance[class_identifier] will be used to obtain the minimum consistent distance, where class_identifier is yet another field to set in main.py.

 Keytravel